One year later: stories of the Marshall Fire

 The story behind the haunting image taken from a hospital window

-They say a picture says 1,000 words, and this one was no exception.
-Weny Cardona, operating nurse at Good Samaritan Hospital, managed to take a photo that has imprinted in our minds ever since.
-In the photo, nurses look on helplessly from the hospital window as the Marshall Fire blazes in the distance.
+They say a picture says 1,000 words, and this one is no exception.
+Weny Cardona, operating nurse at Good Samaritan Hospital managed to take a photo that has imprinted in our minds ever since.
+In the photo, nurses look on helplessly from the hospital window as the Marshall fire blazes in the distance.

-Cardona gave Rocky Mountain PBS a behind the scenes look and shared what was going through her mind as she tried to focus on saving lives while knowing her town was burning nearby.
+Cardona gives Rocky Mountian PBS a behind the scenes look and shares what was going through her mind as she tried to focus on saving lives while knowing her town was burning nearby.

 [Read the full story]